Palm Beach Shoreline Project

 This initiative will ensure the shoreline continues to be the social and economic centrepiece of Palm Beach.

-The work completed to date tells us that beach nourishment stabilised by an artificial reef is the best long-term solution for Palm Beach.
+The work completed on the project to date shows that beach nourishment stabilised by an artificial reef is the best long-term solution for Palm Beach.
+The further development of this coastal protection solution was endorsed by Council of the City of Gold Coast (Council) in March 2014 (refer ex Minute G14.0325.004).

-The City is currently undertaking a series of targeted investigations that will form a Design Reference Report (DRR).
-The report adopts an evidence based approach to refine and validate the artificial reef and beach nourishment solution for Palm Beach.
+The City is currently undertaking targeted investigations that will form a Design Reference Report.
+This seeks to refine and enhance the beach nourishment and artificial reef solution outlined in the concept design.
+Recent project activity includes:

 If you can't find an answer to your question, or have any feedback, please email email@example.com.